 - (1) Short term investments Increase due to timing of M&O tax receipts, some to be allocated to Capital Appropriation Fund at year-end. - (2) Due from Retiree Health Plan The monies due from Trustee for District's Retiree Healthcare Plan. - (3) S.C.
-M&O Taxes Receivable The increase is due to the accrued anticipated property taxes yet to be received in this fiscal year. - (4) Operational Reserve Fund Starting in FY 2014, the Board established an operational reserve for unanticipated operating expenses of the District. - (5) Capital Appropriation Fund Decrease is due to funding of the commitment to the Women's Hospital renovation project to commence after the IMOB is completed. - (6) Capital Replacement Fund Formerly known as the Plant Facilities Fund (AKA Funded Depreciation) which reserves monies for the major renovation or replacement of the portion of the YMCA (Park Pavilion) owned by the District. - (7) Community Benefit Fund This fund retains unrestricted (Gann Limit) funds to support the District's operations and primarily to support its Community Benefit Programs. - (8) Funds Held by Trustee Funds from General Obligation tax monies, being held to make the debt payments when due. - (9) Capital Net Assets The land on which the Mountain View Hospital resides, a portion of the YMCA building, property at the end of South Drive (currently for the Road Runners operations), and a vacant lot located at El Camino Real and Phyllis. - (10) Accounts Payable and Accrued Expenses Expenses due which have not yet been paid. - (11) Bond Interest Payable The decrease is due to semi-annual payment made on 2/01/20. - (12) Fund Balance The negative fund balance is a result of the General Obligation bonds which assisted in funding the replacement hospital facility in Mountain View.
-Accounting rules required the District to recognize the obligation in full at the time the bonds were issued; receipts from taxpayers will be recognized in the year they are levied, slowly reducing the negative fund balance over the next 16 years.
+M&O Taxes Receivable No variance in the month of April. - (4) Operational Reserve Fund Starting in FY 2014, the Board established an operational reserve for unanticipated operating expenses of the District. - (5) Capital Appropriation Fund Decrease is due to funding of the commitment to the Women's Hospital renovation project to commence after the IMOB is completed. - (6) Capital Replacement Fund Formerly known as the Plant Facilities Fund (AKA Funded Depreciation) which reserves monies for the major renovation or replacement of the portion of the YMCA (Park Pavilion) owned by the District. - (7) Community Benefit Fund This fund retains unrestricted (Gann Limit) funds to support the District's operations and primarily to support its Community Benefit Programs. - (8) Funds Held by Trustee Funds from General Obligation tax monies, being held to make the debt payments when due. - (9) Capital Net Assets The land on which the Mountain View Hospital resides, a portion of the YMCA building, property at the end of South Drive (currently for the Road Runners operations), and a vacant lot located at El Camino Real and Phyllis. - (10) Accounts Payable and Accrued Expenses No variance. - (11) Bond Interest Payable The decrease is due to semi-annual payment made on 2/01/20. - (12) Fund Balance The negative fund balance is a result of the General Obligation bonds which assisted in funding the replacement hospital facility in Mountain View.
+Accounting rules required the District to recognize the obligation in full at the time the bonds were issued ; receipts from taxpayers will be recognized in the year they are levied, slowly reducing the negative fund balance over the next 16 years.